Charlescifix/lang_chain/README.md

 # lang_chain
-Welcome to the LangChain Smart Chatbots Project
+Welcome to the LangChain Smart Chatbots Project, visit the branches.